govuk-one-login/ipv-cri-address-api/README.md

 This will run "build", "test", "buildZip", and "spotLess" reformatting

-## Test Locally
-Ensure you have built the project using the command above

-At present, only two lambdas can be tested locally, however this can easily extended.

-To test the `Address` lambda, run the following command:

-`gds aws di-ipv-cri-dev -- ./runlocal.sh address`

-This will pass data from the file "address.event" to the lambda.

-To test the `PostcodeLookup` lambda, run the following command:

-`gds aws di-ipv-cri-dev -- ./runlocal.sh postcode`

 ## Deploy to dev account

 Before your **first** deploy, build a sam config toml file.